GlobalEye: Future operators

-The Swedish Defence Materiel Administration (FMV) signed a contract with SAAB for the acquisition of two GlobalEye aircraft in June 2022 for a value of 7.3 billion SEK (US$710 million).
+The Swedish Defence Materiel Administration (FMV) signed a contract with SAAB for the acquisition of two GlobalEye aircraft in June 2022 for a value of SEK7.3 billion (USD $710 million).
 The contract also included the option to procure up to two additional GlobalEye aircraft.

 In June 2024 FMV exercised the option for a third GlobalEye aircraft to help replace the two Saab 340 AEW&C donated to Ukraine.

 The aircraft will be delivered from 2027 and will be designated S 106 in the Swedish Air Force.